freevo/kaa-base/doc/index.rst

 .. toctree::
    :maxdepth: 2

-   notifier/index
+   async
+   mainloop
+   signals
+   timer
+   threads
+   io/index
    rpc

 But that is not all.
 The following parts of kaa.base need to be
 documented: kaa.config, kaa.db, kaa.distribution, kaa.input,
 kaa.ioctl, kaa.net.mdns, kaa.net.tls, kaa.net.url, kaa.strutils,
-kaa.tmpfile, kaa.utils, kaa.weakref, kaa.xmlutils.
-The logger
+kaa.utils, kaa.weakref, kaa.xmlutils.
+The logger manipulation in
-manipulation in kaa.logger should also be documented as automatic function.
-Also missing are the extensions for inotify and shm.
+kaa.logger should also be documented as automatic function.
+Also missing are the extensions for inotify and shm, kaa.signals, kaa.Event, and kaa.Eventhandler

 Indices and tables
 ==================